A warm feeling for you

 Energy efficiency improvements can make your property more attractive to tenants by lowering bills and creating a warmer home in the winter and a cooler home in the summer.

-As a landlord, you could get up to two-thirds subsidy for work to improve your EPC rating.
+As a landlord, you could get one fully funded upgrade to a rental property (a 50% contribution to the total cost is required for subsequent properties) to improve your EPC rating.
 You’re eligible for help to improve the energy efficiency of your property if:

 • Your tenants’ gross household income is under £36,000.